-GDPR is an acronym that was top of mind for of privacy officers, CIOs, and even marketers across the EU during the early months of 2018.
-Now that we’re approaching a year since the regulation went into effect, organizations should have a handle on what type of data is impacted and how to handle compliance.
+GDPR is an acronym that has been top of mind for of privacy officers, CIOs, and even marketers across the EU since the early months of 2018.
+Now that it’s been a few years since the regulation went into effect, organizations should have a handle on what type of data is impacted and how to handle compliance.
 The ongoing challenge is tracking and documenting the steps required for GDPR compliance as a business evolves over time.

-While numerous one-off templates to create GDPR reports based on a moment in time are available, Altova has created the first long-term solution for documenting the entire GDPR compliance management process.
+While numerous one-off templates to create GDPR reports based on a moment in time are available, Altova has created the first long-term solution for documenting and tracking the entire GDPR compliance management process.

 Let’s take a look at what GDPR compliance entails and how the Altova GDPR Compliance Database makes managing it organized and straightforward.